Catalogo81/XgileIT-Internship/README.md

     - there are two types of polymorphism; method overload and method override
     - method overload is when multiple methods have the same name in the same class, and all methods work differently
     - method override is when the child class has the same method as declared in the parent class

 /* ------------------------------------------------------------------------------------------------------------- */

+**Interface, Abstract Classes and Loops**

+In this Package we will be focusing on the differences between Interfaces and Abstract classes and how we use them.
+Including some Loop examples

+What is an Interface?
+Interface specifies the behaviour of a class by providing an abstract type.
+Interfaces are used to achieve abstraction.
+A java class can implement an interface

+We need Interfaces for
+Total Abstraction(hiding method implementation) - by storing only the method signatures and not method definition.
+Multiple Inheritance - inheriting multiple parent classes Loose Coupling - the dependency of one class to another A class can implement multiple interfaces.

+What is an Abstract Class?
+Abstract class allows one to create functionality that subclasses can implement or override A class can only extend one abstract class.
+A abstract class is like a template for other classes It holds common functionality for all classes that extend it.

+Why we use it
+Abstract class is a special class in Java, it can not be instantiated and that's why can not be used directly

+What is a Loop and Why we use it:

+**Java Naming Convention**

+Java follows CamelCase naming convention

+Examples: firstName, myColorAndTheme, getResults(), ArrayList, HashMap, setLength()

+            Starts With                Examples
+Class       Upper Case & Noun          String, Employee, Student, Rectangle, ArrayList Interface   Upper Case & Adjective     Runnable, OnClickListener, ActionListener Method      Lower Case & Verb          main(), print(), goAhead(), getResult() Variable    Lower Case                 name, id, firstName, employeeId, isAlive, length Package     All in Lower Case          java, util, sql Constants   All in Upper Case          MAX_VALUE, PI, COMPANY_NAME

+/* ------------------------------------------------------------------------------------------------------------- */